HoanBuCon/Traffic-Sign-Detection/README.md

 - 📁 `input` — Place your input images here
 - 📁 `output` — Detected images will be saved here
-- 📁 `all_weights` — Folder for storing trained model weights
+- 📁 `all_weight` — Folder for storing trained model weights
 #### ❗The final path should look like:
 - ```.\Traffic-Sign-Detection\input```
 - ```.\Traffic-Sign-Detection\output```